eikehmueller/ma32070/lectures/Notes.md

 The class also contains a method `refine(nref)` which can be used to construct a refined mesh from a given mesh by sub-dividing each triangle into four smaller triangles.

-In [fem/utilitymeshes.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/utilitymeshes.py) two concrete classes are derived from this abstract base class:
+In [fem/utilitymeshes.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/utilitymeshes.py) two factory classes are defined which returns specific meshes:

 * `rectangle_mesh(Lx=1.0, Ly=1.0, nref=0)` is a triangulation of the domain $[0,L_x]\times[0,L_y]$ with a given number of refinements $n_{\text{ref}}$.
 The number of cells is $n_{\text{cells}} = 2^{n_{\text{ref}}+1}$
 * `triangle_mesh(corners=None, nref=0)` is a triangulation of the domain triangle defined by the array `corners` (if this is `None`, the reference triangle us used) with a given number of refinements $n_{\text{ref}}$.
 The number of cells is $n_{\text{cells}} = 2^{n_{\text{ref}}}$